fliphess/miicam/README.md

 ## Issues and bugs

-If you discover bugs, please [create an issue](https://github.com/miicam/MiiCam/issues), so we can look for a fix :)
+If you discover bugs, please [create a Pull Request fixxing the bug](https://github.com/miicam/MiiCam/pulls), so we can merge your fix :)
-If you can fix it yourself, feel very welcome to create pull requests.

-If there is a bug in the documentation, [create an issue in the docs repo](https://github.com/miicam/MiiCamDocs/issues).
-And for the web interface, [create an issue in the repo for the web interface](https://github.com/miicam/MiiCamWeb/).

 ## Getting Help